| | |

 *Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Read our full privacy policy.

-We recently put a brand new screened-in porch and deck onto our house.
-We are all about DIY projects, but this big deck and porch we left to professionals.
-They left us with a bunch of leftover composite decking that we just couldn’t waste.
+We recently added a brand new screened-in porch and deck to our house.
+We are all about DIY projects, but we have this big deck and porch for professionals.
+They left us with a bunch of leftover composite decking, and we knew we had to use it.

 We absolutely LOVE this outdoor space, but we needed ideas for what to build with our leftover composite decking.
 Here is our step-by-step DIY outdoor table tutorial.